RSANDERS2/rsanders2.github.io/README.md

 - Alt attributes added to IMG elements
 - Combined class labels to reduce redundancy

-The website can view at this url: https://rsanders2.github.io/
+The website can be view at the following url: https://rsanders2.github.io/